TanYa-Go/Babushka-Bakes/TESTING.md

 ## **Account Creation and Profile Management**
 ### **Site Visitor**

-This is first time visitor as well as a returning visitor who hasn't created an account previously.
+This could be a first time visitor as well as a returning visitor who hasn't created an account previously.

 * User Stories:
     * *As a	site visitor I want to be able to:*